uw-dims/dims-finalreport/docs/source/introduction.rst

 Project Overview
 ----------------

+The DIMS Project was intended to build upon a long history of DHS sponsored efforts to support security information event sharing among State, Local, Territorial, and Tribal (SLTT) government entities Pacific Northwest region known as the Public Regional Information Security Event Management (PRISEM) project.
+The PI served as the Director of Research and Development for the PRISEM Project and managed its networking and hardware at the University of Washington from the project's inception in 2008.

+For more on the background on PRISEM and DIMS, see :ref:`dimsocd:dimsoperationalconceptdescription`, :ref:`dimssr:dimssystemrequirements`, and :ref:`dimsswplan:dimsswplan`.

-The Distributed Incident Management System (DIMS) Project period of performance began on August 16, 2014 and ended August 15, 2017.
+The period of performance for the DIMS Project ran from August 16, 2014 to August 15, 2017.
 Over the period of performance, the people listed in Table :ref:`participanttable` were involved in project:

 .. _participanttable: